openkfw/innoverse/strapi/README.md

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.

-## setup
+## Setup

-based on the[ setup guide](https://docs.strapi.io/dev-docs/quick-start) here but without the `--quickstart`` flag
+Based on the [official strapi setup guide](https://docs.strapi.io/dev-docs/quick-start) here but without the `--quickstart`` flag

 - set the correct env vars in the .env file
 - then run `npm run build` and `npm start` (for production) or `npm run dev` for development
 - then you can open the strapi UI on http://localhost:1337/ and start creating collection types and entries

-## setup with docker
+## Setup with docker

-Run the `docker-compose.yml` file in this folder, this builds a new strapi API container along with the postgres container
+Run the `docker-compose.yml` in the root folder to start strapi and optionally other services

 ## Add Collection Types

-add a new folder in the `./src/api` folder (similar to e.g. `/test`), with the following files: a schema.json file, a controller, a route and a service.
+Add a new folder in the `./src/api` folder (similar to e.g. `/test`), with the following files: a schema.json file, a controller, a route and a service.
 Then you need to run `npm run strapi ts:generate-types` to generate the necessary types.

 ## Export & Import